cockroachdb/docs/v22.2/cloud-storage-authentication.md

 The [following section](#set-up-aws-assume-role-authentication) demonstrates setting up assume role authentication between two users.
 Since you can chain an arbitrary number of roles, see the [Role chaining](#aws-role-chaining) section for additional detail.

-#### Set up AWS assume role authentication
+### Set up Amazon S3 assume role authentication

 For example, to configure a user to assume an IAM role that allows a bulk operation to an Amazon S3 bucket, take the following steps:

 1. Create a role that contains a policy to interact with the S3 buckets depending on the operation your user needs to complete.
-See the [Storage permissions](#storage-permissions) section for details on the minimum permissions each CockroachDB bulk operation requires.
+See the [Storage permissions](use-cloud-storage-for-bulk-operations.html#storage-permissions) section for details on the minimum permissions each CockroachDB bulk operation requires.
 You can create an IAM role in[ Amazon's Management console](https://aws.amazon.com/console/), under the **IAM** and then **Roles** menu.
 Alternately, you can use the [AWS CLI](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-quickstart.html).

 1. <a name="step-2-user"></a> If you do not already have the user that needs to assume the role, [create the user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 Under **IAM** in the Amazon console, navigate to **Users** and **Add users**.
 You can then add the necessary permissions by clicking on the **Permissions** tab.
 Ensure that the IAM user has [`sts:AssumeRole` permissions](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) attached.
 The following policy will give the user assume role permissions: